 - Carrel loans are checked out for an indefinite period of time.
-When you vacate your carrel, simply bring all of your carrel charges down to the Circulation Desk to clear your record.
+When you vacate your carrel, simply bring all of your carrel charges down to the Service Desk to clear your record.

-- Books charged to a carrel or study may not be taken out of the library unless returned to circulation and checked out as a regular charge.
+- Books charged to a carrel or study may not be taken out of the library unless returned to the Service Desk and checked out as a regular charge.

 - Lockers on open carrels are for personal property and books checked out to you personally.
 Books charged to your carrel must be kept on your desk or bookshelf.